 Alcohol burners or stoves are small and are frequently used by Boy Scouts and backpackers.
 A quick internet search will reveal DIY alcohol burners made from soda cans.
 Quality burners are available in brass, titanium, and aluminum-alloy.

 A military-grade alcohol burner can be purchased at a military surplus store.
 These burners are almost indestructible and quite convenient to use.

 The FireCone is a uniquely designed, indestructible alcohol burner.
-It has a base and a cone that create adjustable inlet ports which provide more versatility.
+It has a base and a cone that create adjustable inlet ports that provide more versatility.
 This is another product that intrigues me.
 If you have tried the FireCone let me know what you think.